Find out more about the sustainability staff at Kingston University:

 Before Kingston University, William interned at Derby City Council in the Environment and Planning department, where he focused on the low carbon sector of the Local Enterprise Partnership between Derby and Nottingham (D2N2).
 Here William provided advice and expertise to SMEs looking to invest in low carbon building technologies and helped to develop the ‘low carbon hub' which coordinated the diverse range of low carbon businesses in the D2N2 area.

 William has a degree in Environmental Science from the University of Nottingham and a Level one Energy Managers Qualification from the Energy Institute.

 Sivakhami Sivanesan joined Kingston University's in April 2014.
-As the biodiversity and landscape coordinator, she leads work to implement Kingston University's Biodiversity Policy and Biodiversity Action Plan (KUBAP) which lay out the University's aims and commitments for local biodiversity.
-Sivi has more than 10 years experience working and volunteering in the wildlife and conservation sector and comes to the University after working for Froglife – a charity dedicated to conserving the reptiles and amphibians of the UK.
+As the biodiversity and landscape manager, she leads work to implement Kingston University's Biodiversity Policy and Biodiversity Action Plan (KUBAP) which lay out the University's aims and commitments for local biodiversity.
+Sivi has more than 15 years experience working and volunteering in the wildlife and conservation sector.
 She particularly enjoys working with the students, staff and the local community to maintain and increase the biodiversity at the University and beyond.